opendaylight/netconf/docs/user-guide.rst

 (exceeded message length leads to fragmentation of messages)

 *heartbeat-interval* — Interval in milliseconds between sending of ping control frames.

-*idle-timeout* — Maximum idle time of SSE session before the session is closed (milliseconds).

 *ping-executor-name-prefix* — Name of thread group Ping Executor will be run with.